Veranda Decking FAQ

 Does Veranda Composite Decking and Railing meet building code requirements?

-Veranda Contour Slotted (3 Lobed) deck board is certified to comply with 2015 International Building and Residential Codes at 16"o/c under PFS-TECO RR-0100.
+Veranda Contour Grooved (3 Lobed) deck board is certified to comply with 2015 International Building and Residential Codes at 16"o/c under PFS-TECO RR-0100.

 Can Veranda Decking and Railing be used for structural applications?